ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 5.12.4 Reports (WIP) [**[↑]**](#table-of-content)

 1. Allows the supervisor to generate reports as detailed in the [**field definition document**](/mosip/mosip/blob/master/docs/requirements/MOSIP_Reporting_Requirements_18Dec18.xlsx).
-2. All data will be specific to the computer or USB client dongle, which is being accessed.
+2. All data will be specific to the computer or client machine, which is being accessed.
 3. Data reported will not be specific to a certain supervisor.
 All data across supervisor on the client will be reported.
 4. Allows the supervisor to sort the report data by clicking on the column headers.
 5. Data reported will not be clickable / not support drill down to view individual transactions.
-6. Display '0' for fields whose data is not available on the USB client dongle.
+6. Display '0' for fields whose data is not available on the client machine.
 7. Export the report in csv format.
 8. System captures and stores the transaction details for audit purpose.